Both of these life-saving devices have their benefits and drawbacks. Let's take a deeper look!

 - People who can't or prefer not to wear a bracelet

 You can print your own emergency card for free by simply typing out your medical information, but there are several advantages to using a modern emergency card that updates automatically.
-All full Guava accounts come with a free Guava Emergency Card, which has some benefits beyond what basic medical bracelets and cards provide:
+The Guava Emergency Card has some benefits beyond what basic medical bracelets and cards provide:

 - No need to laboriously re-write your card every few weeks when your meds or conditions change, Guava updates automatically